miguelcoria94/JustStocks/projectnotes/projectnotes.md

 Define an `async` function called `fetch` that will take in `url` parameter and an `options` parameter that defaults to an empty object.

+If `options.headers` is not set, default it to an empty object.

 ```js
 // frontend/src/store/csrf.js
 import Cookies from 'js-cookie';